buehler/dotnet-operator-sdk/docs/cli.md

     *   Prints version information for the connected Kubernetes cluster.

 *   **`install`** (Alias: `i`)
-    *   Installs the [CRDs](./custom-entities.md) defined in your operator project into the currently configured Kubernetes cluster.
-This command typically requires the path to your solution or project file.
+    *   Installs the [CRDs](./custom-entities.md) defined in your operator **Entities project** into the currently configured Kubernetes cluster.
+This command typically requires the path to your solution or Entities project file.

 *   **`uninstall`** (Alias: `u`)
-    *   Uninstalls the [CRDs](./custom-entities.md) defined in your operator project from the currently configured Kubernetes cluster.
-Requires the path to your solution or project file.
+    *   Uninstalls the [CRDs](./custom-entities.md) defined in your operator **Entities project** from the currently configured Kubernetes cluster.
+Requires the path to your solution or Entities project file.

 *   **`generate`** (Alias: `gen`, `g`)
     *   Generates various elements related to the operator.
+    *   Common options for `generate` subcommands include `-p` or `--project` to specify the input project/assembly and `-o` or `--output-path` to specify the directory for generated YAML files.
     *   **`operator`** (Alias: `op`)
         *   Generates necessary files for deploying your operator, including manifests for Deployments, Roles, RoleBindings, and any associated webhooks.
+See [Deployment](./deployment.md) and [RBAC Generation](./rbac-generation.md).
+    *   **`crds`**
+        *   Generates Custom Resource Definition (CRD) YAML manifests based on the entity classes found in the specified **Entities project**.
+Essential for defining your custom resources in Kubernetes.
+See [Custom Entities](./custom-entities.md).
+    *   **`webhooks`**
+        *   Generates `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` YAML manifests based on webhook classes and attributes found in the specified **Operator project assembly**.
+Requires the compiled `.dll` path.
+See [Webhooks](./webhooks.md).

 ### Example: Checking API Version